shakna-israel/NecromancersApprentice/docs/003-Chapter-Three.md

 Professor Duke cocked his head, "Well, we know the killer."

 Draco looked up at the necromancer, "Like I care.
-Kyle did us a favor."
+Kyle did us a favour."

 The necromancer cracked his jaw, "Which sets things in motion.
 And could end up with one of our most prodigious students being murdered."